Legal

 Direct Litigation Benefits

-- Elimination of "safe use" arguments: Once Congress declares all asbestos illegal, defendants cannot argue that asbestos products were "safely manufactured" or that exposure was acceptable.
+• Elimination of "safe use" arguments: Once Congress declares the substance illegal in all forms, defendants cannot argue that products containing the fiber were "safely manufactured" or that exposure was acceptable.
 This strengthens settlement pressure.

-- Increased corporate accountability: A comprehensive ban signals Congressional consensus that asbestos poses unacceptable risks.
+• Increased corporate accountability: A comprehensive ban signals Congressional consensus that the mineral poses unacceptable risks.
 This shifts the litigation narrative away from isolated cases and toward systemic liability.

-- Bankruptcy trust prioritization: Companies with active trust funds would face pressure to provide generous settlement terms once all asbestos is illegal, eliminating arguments for conservative trust distributions.
+• Bankruptcy trust prioritization: Companies with active trust funds would face pressure to provide generous settlement terms once all forms of the substance are illegal, eliminating arguments for conservative trust distributions.

-- Venue advantages: Juries in states with comprehensive asbestos protection laws view defendants less favorably than juries in states allowing asbestos.
+• Venue advantages: Juries in states with comprehensive fiber protection laws view defendants less favorably than juries in states that still allow the substance.
 Federal legislation would create uniform, nationwide protection.

 Long-Term Prevention

 For families of future mesothelioma victims, ARBAN would provide the most important benefit: prevention.
-Workers and their families would be protected from occupational and environmental asbestos exposure, reducing future disease incidence.
+Workers and their families would be protected from occupational and environmental fiber exposure [6], reducing future disease incidence.

-"When Congress bans all asbestos, it sends a powerful message: this nation will no longer tolerate preventable mesothelioma.
+"When Congress bans the substance in all its forms, it sends a powerful message: this nation will no longer tolerate preventable mesothelioma.
 That message strengthens existing cases by eliminating every argument defendants use to minimize liability.
 It also protects the next generation from the same tragedy."

 What Is the Likelihood That Congress Will Pass ARBAN?